Beyond pho: 5 of Hanoi's top noodle dishes

 Crispy, fried shallots add texture to the dish, while the scent of green papaya and pickled carrots create an enticing aroma.

-Bún Bò Nam Bộ 7 Hàng Điếu in Hoàn Kiếm District, +84 96 696 01 76
+Bún Bò Nam Bộ 7 Hàng Điếu in Hoàn Kiếm District; +84 96 696 01 76